 Ransomware is typically spread through various infection methods, some of which include:

 - Phishing emails: Phishing emails are a common way for ransomware to spread since they are designed to deceive recipients into downloading an attachment or clicking on a link.
-By doing this, they unknowingly download malware which infects their machines and starts spreading.
+By doing this, they unknowingly download malware that infects their machines and starts spreading.

 - Malicious Website & Malvertising: Cybercriminals use malicious websites and online advertisements to spread ransomware by taking advantage of flaws in web browsers and other softwares.
 When an unsuspecting user clicks on one of these ads or websites, their machine becomes infected and begins to distribute ransomware.